Cryptography Key Domains

 Use Cases

-• Multiple OAuth2 clients wish to be able to access a shared resource server. access_tokens issued to client a or b should be accepted by the resource server.
+- Multiple OAuth2 clients wish to be able to access a shared resource server.

-• Support key-rotation within a key-domain, where former public keys are retained (can verify existing signatures but not create new ones), or can be revoked (verification can not succeed, and can not create new ones).
+should be accepted by the resource server. - Support key-rotation within a key-domain, where former public keys are retained (can verify existing signatures but not create new ones), or can be revoked (verification can not succeed, and can not create new ones).
 Keys should be able to be retained for auditing purposes.

-• Replication Coordinator role needs a way to issue keys that only work within the replication coordinator scope.
+- Replication Coordinator role needs a way to issue keys that only work within the replication coordinator scope.

-• Migration of key-domains and private keys into PKCS11 modules, or creation of new keys in PKCS11 to replace former keys.
+- Migration of key-domains and private keys into PKCS11 modules, or creation of new keys in PKCS11 to replace former keys.

 Design

-To accomodate future changes, keys will be associated to a Key Provider.
+To accommodate future changes, keys will be associated to a Key Provider.
 Key Objects relate to a single Key Provider.
 Migration of a Key Object to another Key Provider in the future may be possible.

 Entities that rely on a cryptographic key will relate to a Key Object.